robalexclark/SilveR/README.md

 SilveR is a self-hosted web app written in .net core, designed to run locally on Windows, Linux and macOS.

-Releases can be produced through the following dotnet commands:

-dotnet publish -c Release -r win-x64

-dotnet publish -c Release -r linux-x64

-dotnet publish -c Release -r osx-x64

-For windows you will need to xcopy the R-3.5.1 folder to the root of the publish output folder.
+If you are building and publishing the application from source you will need to xcopy the R-3.5.1 folder to the root of the publish output folder (windows only).
 For linux and mac you will need to provide your own R install (We need help here to work out how to add a specific version of R into the build/installation process).

 To run the published system run SilveR.exe.
 A console window will appear stating that the system is listening on http://localhost:5000.
 Open your browser and navigate to that location.